M1xckk/Comm-Docs-Test/docs/task1.md

    npm init
    ```
 ![npm i](/images/image2.png "these are json files")
-4. Install EJS using npm.
+4. Install  Express and EJS using npm.
       1. Enter the following command in the terminal.
-      2. This command will install EJS and add it to the "dependencies" section of the "package.json" file.
+      2. This command will install Express and EJS and add it to the "dependencies" section of the "package.json" file.
    ```
-   npm install ejs
+   npm install express ejs
    ```

 ## How to start with EJS